AlanMuErDan/DS-UA-301-AI-Calligraphic-Poet-Project/calligraphy/README.md

 $$

-- **DenseBlock**: There are three main parts in this block, we have a downsampling encoder, and *n* Dense Blocks with *n* can be defined, and a upsampling decoder.
+- **Generator**: There are three main parts in this block, we have a downsampling encoder, and *n* Dense Blocks with *n* can be defined, and a upsampling decoder.
+The aim for **DenseBlock** is to enhance feature extraction and prevent vanishing gradients.

 ## CycleGAN